pymc-devs/pymc/README.txt

 PyMC is a python module that implements Bayesian statistical models and fitting algorithms, including Markov chain Monte Carlo, using Python classes.
-It is extremely flexible and applicable to a large suite of problems.
-It includes methods for summarizing output, plotting, goodness-of- fit and convergence diagnostics.
+Its flexibility makes it applicable to a large suite of problems.
+Along with core sampling functionality, PyMC includes methods for summarizing output, plotting, goodness-of- fit and convergence diagnostics.

 Features